1. Help Center

 A guide to maintaining your lacquered veneer fronts

-Please take care to avoid bumps and scratches, as this may result in scratching the lacquer off.
-If lacquer is scraped off, it is irreversable.
+We advise being mindful of denting and scratching the fronts and panels, as this may result in scratching the lacquer off.
+If lacquer is scraped off, it is irreversible.

 Cleaning should be done with a soft cloth wrung in warm water with a mild detergent.
 Remember to finish by wiping off with a dry soft cloth.

-- Although very resistant, the lacquered surface must still never be treated with products containing abrasive substances, macro abrasive sponges or unsuitable materials such as sandpaper or steel wool - strongly acidic or alkaline products should be avoided because they can stain the surface - bleach and heavily-chlorinated products should be avoided because they can degrade the surface. - do not use furniture polishes or wax-based cleaners in general, because they tend to form a sticky layer on the surface that attracts and traps dirt.
+Although very resistant, the lacquered surface should never be treated with products containing abrasive substances, macro-abrasive sponges or unsuitable materials such as sandpaper or steel wool.
+Strongly acidic or alkaline products should be avoided as they can stain the surface.
+Bleach and heavily-chlorinated products should be avoided because they can degrade the surface.
+Furniture polishes or wax-based cleaners are not recommended as they tend to form a sticky layer on the surface that's prone to attracting and trapping dirt.